smithtrevor/coursera_gettingandcleaningdata/README.md

 This script depends on the tidyr, reshape2 and dplyr packages and assumes they are already installed.
 It does load the libraries.

 ## Setup
-The script will record your current working directory and return you to it after run.
-It assumes you have downloaded the source data prior to performing the analysis.
+The script assumes your working directory is set to the top level directory of the samsung data set.

-The working directory is set to /tmp/data.
-This can be changed on line 8 as necessary.

 The data can be retrieved from, https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip